Jakob-L-M/bike-MAR-gration/README.md

 - `data`: This folder explains how we obtained the underlying data.
 We describe the data pools as well as why and how we use the data.

-- `preperation`: Code to extract and load the datasets into a MySQL Database.
+- `preparation`: Code to extract and load the datasets into a MySQL Database.
 Here we also do some selections, transformation and perform basic cleaning

 - `integration`: We perform On-Line integration.
 The folder includes some of the used queries and information how the different sources are integrated on varying request.

 - `prediction-training`: Experiments to use the integrated dataset to predict bike distribution changes.

 - `web-showcase`: Code to run the interactive web app and use the integration pipeline.

+- `presentations`: Milestone presentations in the context of the course

 ## Documentation